edwin/infrastructure-as-a-code-using-kustomize/readme.md

 $ kustomize build overlays/prd
 ```

-result will be different, compared to when build against `sit`
+result will be different, compared to when build against `sit`.
+As we can see, it use another namespace which is `prd-helloworld-ns`
 ```
 apiVersion: v1
 kind: Service